geovannewashington/express-yourself/mongodb/read-docs.md

 We can filter a field in the mongodb CLI by using the following syntax:

 We need to be on the namespace.
-And then: <collection_name>.find(), if we don't provide a key, it will show us a default limited amount of entries.
+And then: db.<collection_name>.find(), if we don't provide a key, it will show us a default limited amount of entries.

 And if we specify a key, we will get the result...